-The Westminster Conservatory is the community music school division of the College of the Arts.
-It serves Central New Jersey and Eastern Pennsylvania with high quality music instruction in brass, woodwinds, strings, percussion, harp, piano, organ and voice, as well as Suzuki strings and piano.
+Talbott Library Learning Center memorializes Katharine Houk Talbott, one of the leading benefactors of the college during its earliest days in Dayton, Ohio.
+A multi-purpose building, it includes classrooms as well as the Music Computing Center and the Arts and Sciences Media Center.
+The Music Computing Center includes fifteen Kurzweil PC88 synthesizers and fifteen Macintosh computers.
+The Media Center includes 25 Windowsbased computers with notation and sequencing capabilities.
+A complete harp, piano, organ and voice, as well as Suzuki strings and piano.
 Classes are offered in music literature, theory, opera, ensembles and other related subjects.
 Non-credit instruction is open to all ages and levels of ability from 12 months of age through senior citizens, for the serious musician and for the amateur.
 Students at the college have the opportunity to observe lessons, to study privately those instruments not taught within the college curriculum and, in some cases, to teach on the junior faculty of the Conservatory.